Siikakala/random_powershell/MQTT/README.md

 These needs some love:
 * Voicemeeter thread ~~might~~ does not initialize properly if the thread has died once - gracefully or not
   * Prevents audio automations
   * Currently not killing threads every 24 hours, which seems to help. ~~Restart counter could also work, so that the script triggers ctrl-c internally if restart count of any thread is over, let's say, 20.
 I planned to run the script as a service in the first place so that would handle the process cycling and solve the problem - though it's not exactly elegant way of doing it.
-MQTT heartbeats are also noted by SmartThings so it's possible to give alert to my phone if my computer is answering to ping but the script hasn't send heartbeat in 5 minutes or something.~~ Did exactly that, time tells if it helped.
+MQTT heartbeats are also noted by SmartThings so it's possible to give alert to my phone if my computer is answering to ping but the script hasn't send heartbeat in 5 minutes or something.~~ Did exactly that, ~~time tells if it helped~~ which did the trick.
+Time to convert the script as service.
+The counter could be even less than 20.

 ## mqtt-handler-log-reader.ps1
 Quick'n'dirty reader for the mqtt-handler.ps1 logs